gavinj876/fortnite/README.md

 CREDIBILITY

 Luke Calvin Helped me come up with some of the questions and skins that I used.
 AI helped me with making a tracker for what question the user was on.
-It debugged shuffling the questions so they were not always in the same order.
-It helped with fixing the final score after shuffling the questions.
-AI was mainly used for debugging, not making code.
+It helped me make the default skin image only appear at then end of the trivia by telling me what syntax to use and what type of image.

 VIDEO